Local / reviews

 BrightLocal, 2026

-The lesson isn't "ask harder."
-It's "ask every time, at the right moment, without relying on anyone to remember."
-That's a system problem, which means it has a system solution.
+So the lesson isn't "ask harder."
+It's "ask every time, at the right moment, without leaning on anyone to remember in the middle of a busy day."
+That's a system problem, and system problems have system answers.

-One hard line: you cannot offer discounts, gift cards, or freebies in exchange for reviews.
-It violates Google's review policy, and it can get your reviews removed or your profile penalized — the opposite of what you're trying to build.
-You can ask everyone for an honest review.
-You just can't pay for it.
+There's one hard line you cannot cross.
+You can't offer discounts, gift cards, or freebies in exchange for reviews.
+It breaks Google's review policy, and it can get the reviews stripped or the whole profile penalized, the exact opposite of what you set out to build.
+You're free to ask every single customer for an honest review.
+You're just not allowed to buy one.

-Reviews aren't a task you finish.
-They're a system you run — and the businesses that systematize them quietly pull ahead.
+Reviews aren't a one-time push you finish and forget.
+They're a system you keep running, and the businesses that run one pull ahead while everyone else waits to remember.

-89% of consumers expect business owners to respond to reviews (BrightLocal, 2026), and ignoring them is visible: 42% say they're less likely to use a business that doesn't reply.
-A brief, genuine thank-you on the good ones and a calm, solution-oriented reply on the bad ones does three things at once — it satisfies the reviewer, it shows every future prospect you're present and accountable, and it signals an active profile to Google.
+89% of consumers expect business owners to respond to reviews (BrightLocal, 2026), and silence is loud: 42% say they're less likely to use a business that never replies.
+A short, genuine thank-you on the good ones and a calm, fix-it-here reply on the rough ones does three jobs at once.
+It closes the loop with that reviewer, it shows every future prospect reading along that you're present and accountable, and it tells Google the profile is actively tended rather than abandoned.

-Here's the surface that didn't matter a year ago.
-When someone asks ChatGPT or Google's AI for "the best [your trade] near me," the assistant leans on the same signals that power local search — and reviews are central to them.
-A strong, recent, well-rated profile increasingly decides whether you're the business the AI names.
+Increasingly, yes.
+When someone asks ChatGPT or Google's AI for "the best [your service] near me," the assistant leans on the same prominence signals that power the local map pack, which is exactly where reviews fit into the three layers of getting found, and reviews sit near the center of them.
+A strong, recent, well-rated profile is becoming what decides whether you're the business the AI actually names in its answer or one it skips right over.
+This surface barely registered a year ago.

 45%